henvic/picel/README.md

 The id and output MUST be escaped by **_** (underscore).

-backend is the server backend, to be used if picel was not started with the `--Backend` flag.
+backend is the server backend, to be used if picel was not started with the `--backend` flag.
 It should be a host without a leading `http://` or, in case of `https://`, with a `s:` prepended.

 Available params are: